Before understanding how to become an ethical hacker, let us understand more about the role.

 Hope you like this article, share this article with your friends, and you can leave a comment if you have any doubts

 In addition to programming skills, a good hacker should also have the following skills:

 - Know how to use the internet and search engines effectively to gather information.

-- Get a Linux-based operating system and know the basics commands that every Linux user should know.
+- Get a Linux-based operating system and know the basic commands that every Linux user should know.